Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 First, create a mesh representing the profile of your object.
 If you are modeling a hollow object, it is a good idea to thicken the outline.
-Fig. Glass profile shows the profile for a wine glass we will model as a demonstration.
+Fig. :ref:`fig-mesh-spin-glass` shows the profile for a wine glass we will model as a demonstration.

 Go to the *Edit Mode* and select all the vertices of the Profile with :kbd:`A`.

 We will be rotating the object around the cursor in the top view, so switch to the top view with :kbd:`Numpad7`.

+.. _fig-mesh-spin-glass-top:

 .. figure:: /images/Spin2.jpg
    :width: 300px